The True Cost of a Bad Hire

 - Start training and mentoring from Day 1.
 Training is important for employee success.
 And when it comes to getting a feel for a new hire, nothing beats a mentoring relationship.
 Do both.
 Your employees will appreciate it, and it can save headaches later.

 Bottom Line: Bad hires are costly.
-If you want to learn more about the kinds of assessments Psychological Associates uses for hiring, click here.
+If you would like us to help lower your bad hire costs, learn more about Psychological Associates assessments for hiring.